-The common categorisation of key processes ensures the business has a consistent understanding of the key processes that it operates.
+There is a common categorisation of key processes to ensure a consistent understanding of the key processes across the business.
 This also supports the Company in identifying key risks and controls specific to these processes and assigning them to appropriate owners.